- This event has passed.

 Organized by: Eco-Justice Collaborative

-Co-Sponsors: Prairie Group of the Illinois Chapter of Sierra Club, Prairie Rivers Network, Sierra Club (Illinois Chapter), Students for Environmental Concerns, and Working Films
+Co-Sponsors: Prairie Group of the Illinois Chapter of Sierra Club, Prairie Rivers Network, Students for Environmental Concerns, and Working Films

-Join us on Thursday, June 25 at Kickapoo Landing in Kickapoo State Park near Oakwood, Illinois or on June 29 at Wellington Avenue Church of Christ in Chicago, as we screen five short films that expose public health concerns, related policy, and community responses to this environmental injustice.
-The purpose of these events is to draw public and political attention to the toxic impact of coal ash on communities in Illinois and throughout the country.
-This is particularly important since Illinois is now in the process of creating rules for handling and disposing of this hazardous waste.
+Join us on Thursday, June 25 at Kickapoo Landing in Kickapoo State Park near Oakwood, Illinois, as we screen five short films that expose public health concerns, related policy, and community responses to this environmental injustice.

+One of these films exposes the hazards of Dynegy’s three coal ash ponds, located upstream from Kickapoo Landing along the floodplain of the Middle Fork of the Vermilion River, Illinois’ only National Scenic River.
 The old, unlined ash ponds are leaching harmful coal ash pollution into the Middle Fork, and the meandering river continues to erode the walls of these ponds.
-In spite of this, Dynegy has proposed a closure plan that would leave the ash dumps in the floodplain without addressing the ongoing pollution of the river.
-One only has to remember disasters like the Dan River coal ash spill in North Carolina in 2014, and the massive 2008 ash spill in Kingston, Tennessee to know that this is unacceptable and places the river and those who live downstream at risk.
+In spite of this, Dynegy has proposed a closure plan that proposes to leave the ash dumps in the floodplain without addressing the ongoing pollution of the river.

-Learn about the issues, and talk with friends, colleagues and issue experts, including journalist and film director Rhiannon Fionn; Tyler Rotche, Water Policy Specialist; Prairie Rivers Network (June 25 event); and Cindy Skrukrud, Clean Water Advocate for the Sierra Club (June 29 event).
+Learn about the issues, and talk with friends, colleagues and issue experts, including journalist and film director Rhiannon Fionn and Tyler Rotche, Water Policy Specialist, Prairie Rivers Network.
 Learn what you can do to:

 - Call on the Illinois EPA to create strong rules for the handling and disposal of coal ash.